Essex Property Trust, Inc. (NYSE:ESS) Shares Sold by Gluskin Sheff & Assoc Inc.

 Gluskin Sheff & Assoc Inc. reduced its stake in shares of Essex Property Trust, Inc. (NYSE:ESS) by 1.0% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 14,912 shares of the real estate investment trust’s stock after selling 150 shares during the period.
 Gluskin Sheff & Assoc Inc.’s holdings in Essex Property Trust were worth $4,474,000 as of its most recent SEC filing.

 Several other institutional investors also recently modified their holdings of the company.
 CX Institutional boosted its holdings in shares of Essex Property Trust by 17.9% during the 2nd quarter.
 CX Institutional now owns 204 shares of the real estate investment trust’s stock worth $61,000 after purchasing an additional 31 shares during the last quarter.
-RB Capital Management LLC boosted its holdings in shares of Essex Property Trust by 1.4% during the 2nd quarter.
-RB Capital Management LLC now owns 2,303 shares of the real estate investment trust’s stock worth $691,000 after purchasing an additional 31 shares during the last quarter.
-WINTON GROUP Ltd boosted its holdings in shares of Essex Property Trust by 3.1% during the 2nd quarter.
-WINTON GROUP Ltd now owns 1,127 shares of the real estate investment trust’s stock worth $338,000 after purchasing an additional 34 shares during the last quarter.
+RB Capital Management LLC raised its position in shares of Essex Property Trust by 1.4% during the 2nd quarter.
+RB Capital Management LLC now owns 2,303 shares of the real estate investment trust’s stock valued at $691,000 after buying an additional 31 shares during the period.
+WINTON GROUP Ltd raised its position in shares of Essex Property Trust by 3.1% during the 2nd quarter.
+WINTON GROUP Ltd now owns 1,127 shares of the real estate investment trust’s stock valued at $338,000 after buying an additional 34 shares during the period.
 Cambridge Investment Research Advisors Inc. raised its position in shares of Essex Property Trust by 1.9% during the 2nd quarter.
 Cambridge Investment Research Advisors Inc. now owns 1,839 shares of the real estate investment trust’s stock valued at $552,000 after buying an additional 34 shares during the period.
 Finally, WealthShield Partners LLC raised its position in shares of Essex Property Trust by 6.9% during the 2nd quarter.
 WealthShield Partners LLC now owns 604 shares of the real estate investment trust’s stock valued at $181,000 after buying an additional 39 shares during the period.
 Institutional investors and hedge funds own 92.48% of the company’s stock.

 In other Essex Property Trust news, Director Thomas E. Robinson sold 2,500 shares of the company’s stock in a transaction on Tuesday, August 31st.
 The shares were sold at an average price of $329.30, for a total value of $823,250.00.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 Also, Director Thomas E. Robinson sold 7,329 shares of the company’s stock in a transaction on Thursday, September 9th.
 The shares were sold at an average price of $330.76, for a total transaction of $2,424,140.04.
 The disclosure for this sale can be found here.
 In the last quarter, insiders have sold 26,570 shares of company stock valued at $8,770,152.
 Insiders own 3.80% of the company’s stock.